tamasdas01/Minimal_Journal/README.md

-Thrilled to share my latest project: Minimal Journal, a feature-rich daily journaling app built from the ground up with Flutter!
+Minimal Journal: a feature-rich daily journaling app built from the ground up with Flutter!
 This project was a fantastic opportunity to dive deep into building a complete, production-ready application.
 My goal was to create an experience that is both aesthetically pleasing and highly functional, giving users a private and customizable space for their thoughts.